Hvaheterdu/Games/RockPaperScissor/README.md

 This is a simple Rock-Paper-Scissor game between you and the computer.

-This game is made with the pygame module and gives a simple GUI with images and a score counter.

 Better solutions are most likely out there, but this was my first go at using the pygame module.

 ## GUI